cellistigs/social_pursuit/docs/script_docs/explore_freq_methods.md

     <img src="./images/straighttracephaseamp.png" />
 </p>

 On the left, we can see the phase content of the fourier transform, ordered by frequency.
-The phase component determines the 'initial conditions for each frequency value'.
-By applying a rotation to all of these phases, we can similarly rotate the trajectory in space.
+The phase component determines the 'initial conditions' for each frequency value.
+Moreover, for we can see that (despite the discontinuities introduced by the range (-pi, pi)), the coefficient phases at the negative and positive frequencies have the same slope.
+By applying a rotation to all of these phases, we can similarly rotate the trajectory in space (because the Fourier Transform is a linear operation).
 We can separately examine the amplitude content to the right.
 The existence of positive and negative frequencies indicate components that rotate in opposing directions.
 Symmetry between the positive and negative frequencies indicates straight trajectories, or trajectories with an equal and opposing amount of rotation to the left vs. the right.
 Note that when we have an even number of input points, the resulting fft representation gives the positive and negative nyquist frequency as a single term, leading to apparent asymmetry.
 We have symmetrized the representation here for purposes of visual depiction.
 Note that because 1) the FFT is linear and 2) spectra throw away all rotational information, the spectrum of the FFT will be identical regardless of the rotational orientation of a trajectory.
 ### reconstruction